pmachapman/VBSE/README.md

 ### DOM Objects

- * window - only alert(message) is currently implemented
+ * window - only alert, confirm, and prompt are currently implemented

 ### Visual Basic Objects